zyang0009/zyang0009.github.io/README.md

   - [Additional note](#additional-note)
   - [TODO](#todo)

 This is an example repository that demos how to build a portfolio using GitHub Pages.
 The original material is from this [repo](https://github.com/aboualnaser/aboualnaser.github.io) and then modified for tutorial purpose.

+No time to learn?

+1. Fork/copy this repository and change the repo name to `username.github.io`.
+For me it is `rongpenl.github.io`.
+(5 mins)
+2. Go to `src` directory, change the `portfolio.json` file, run the script according to its readme.
+(20 mins)
+3. Replace the logos, etc in the image folder.
+(2 mins)
+4. Change the setting of your repo to GitHub pages (1 mins)
+5. Now you have your portfolio webpage running at `username.github.io`.

 ## What is a GitHub page?

-A [GitHub page](https://pages.github.com/) is a static site building service.
-It enables you to turn a repository into a website.
+[GitHub page](https://pages.github.com/) is a static site building service.
+It enables you to turn a repository into a simple static website.
 For more details.
 Please refer to the official GitHub page.

 The typical usage of GitHub page includes